 Real-World ChatGPT Use Cases for Teachers

 UK teachers use ChatGPT in new ways daily, going beyond resources.
-It helps with behaviour and parental communication.
-Know which tasks benefit from AI, according to (Researchers, Date).
-Some tasks need a teacher's personal touch.
+It can help with low-risk drafting for behaviour notes and parental communication, but teachers should separate drafting support from sensitive decisions that need human judgement.

 Teachers use ChatGPT for cross-curricular planning, saving time.
 They prompt: “Connect Romans with maths, English, and art for Year 3; include objectives."
 The AI generates a framework, which teachers refine to suit their learners' needs.